junxit/us-congress-code/title-10/chapter-3/sec-127c.md

 ### Codification

-Another section 127c was renumbered section 127d of this title.
+Another section 127c was renumbered section 127d of this title prior to being renumbered section 331 of this title.